Mapping the Spiral of Silence: Surveying Unspoken Opinions in Online Communities: Results

 \subsection{Analyzing Opinion Sharing Behavior}

-\subsubsection{Participants are slightly likely to share congruent viewpoints.}
+\subsubsection{Participants are willing to speak up for congruent viewpoints.}

 We start by examining the relationship between the likelihood of sharing a viewpoint and our control variables.
-In Model 1a, the intercept is $4.27$, representing the likelihood of sharing a congruent viewpoint for a non-Male, non-White, and non-Democrat individual who posts on Reddit rarely to occasionally, has an account age of 5.8 years, and WTSC of 3.68 out of 8.
+In Model 1a, the intercept is $4.56$, representing the likelihood of sharing a congruent viewpoint for a non-Male, non-White, and non-Democrat individual who posts on Reddit rarely to occasionally, has an account age of $6.2$ years, and mean WTSC ($3.68$ out of 8).
 The intercept value falls between ``neither likely nor unlikely'' and ``slightly likely'' on the 7-point scale from the survey.
+As expected, posting frequency is positively associated with opinion expression ($\beta=0.70$, $p=0.01$).
+In addition, participants who agree with a viewpoint more strongly are also more likely to comment ($\beta=0.42$, $p<0.001$).
+However, outside of posting frequency and agreement intensity, we do not find any statistically significant differences for our control variables.